Browns hire Gregg Williams as defensive coordinator

 CLEVELAND (AP) — Gregg Williams revived his coaching career after shame and suspension.

-His next challenge: Repairing Cleveland’s leaky defense.
+His next challenge: repairing Cleveland’s leaky defense.

 Williams was hired Sunday as the Browns defensive coordinator, replacing Ray Horton, fired by coach Hue Jackson less than a week after Cleveland concluded a 1-15 season.

-Williams banned by the NFL for one season in 2012 season for his involvement in New Orleans’ notorious “Bountygate” scandal.
-He spent the past three seasons with Los Angeles.
+Williams was banned by the NFL for one season in 2012 for his involvement in New Orleans’ notorious “Bountygate” scandal.
+He spent the past three seasons with the Rams.

 Most Read Stories